phpearth/docs/oop/anti-patterns/software-development/cut-and-paste-programming.md

 Of course, this leads to unnecessary code bloat and a maintenance nightmare, but empirical evidence suggests that Spaghetti Code without Cut-and-Paste Programming is typically an even worse mess than instances that make use of Cut-and-Paste Programming.

-Cloning can be minimized in new development through the implementation of a software reuse process or organization Some degree of cloning is inevitable in large software development; however, when it occurs, there must be a formalized process for merging clones into a common baseline
+Cloning can be minimized in new development through the implementation of a software reuse process or organization Some degree of cloning is inevitable in large software development; however, when it occurs, there must be a formalized process for merging clones into a common baseline.